 Norwegian institutions pay more than 330 million NOK annually to publishers for reading access to scholarly articles, included those published by researchers at Norwegian institutions.
 It is therefore a demand that publicly funded research should be freely accessible to all.

-In 2018, Unit is negotiating with 11 publishers, among them Elsevier, Wiley, Taylor & Francis and SpringerNature.
+Unit is negotiating with several publishers, among them Elsevier, Wiley, Taylor & Francis, SpringerNature and Sage.

 Common principles for the negotiations are